drshahizan/Python-big-data/assignment/ass7/hpdp/KOKONAT/comparison.md

 ### Conclusion:
 - **Pandas** is excellent for smaller datasets and is widely used in the data science community for its simplicity.
-- **Data Table** shines in scenarios where memory efficiency and high performance are crucial, making it suitable for large datasets.
+- **Datatable** shines in scenarios where memory efficiency and high performance are crucial, making it suitable for large datasets.
 - **PySpark** is the go-to choice for big data processing, providing scalability and performance for large-scale distributed computing.

 ## 8. References and Future Work <a name = "future"></a>